wiicode/cybersecurity-framework/bcsf.md

 2. **Actionable**: extended by **BENTO:GUIDES**, BCSF allows companies to easily access the framework and supporting materials for implmentation.
 3. **Affordable**: cyber security is an investment of time, resources, and energy.
 BCSF focuses on resiliency mechanisms that are high value and can be efficiently implemented at the small business level.

-# BCSF Principles
+# Framework User Values
-BCSF encourages you look at each problem or task with these four key principles in mind:
+When developing your information technology program based on our framework, you should embrace these values:
 - [Be Mindful ------------------------------------- *Consider the action you are doing and whether or not that action is in a chain of events that can lead to a customer/emplotee/vendor having a bad moment, a bad experience, or worse.*](#)
 - [Be Methodical ------------------------------------- *When process exists - follow it every time.
 Don’t let the pressures of time and noise distract you from process and methods.*](#)
 - [Be Curious ------------------------------------- *Take time to educate yourself, access documentation, and become familiar with the policy, process, and security documents your organization has made avaialble.*](#)